kuzudb/kuzu-docs/src/content/docs/extensions/httpfs.md

 ```

 #### Local cache for remote files
-Remote file system calls can be expensive and highly dependent on the user's network condition(bandwidth, latency).
-Queries involve large number of file operations (read,write,glob) can be slow.
-To expedite such queries, we introduce a new option: `HTTP_CACHE_FILE`.
+Remote file system calls can be expensive and highly dependent on the user's network (bandwidth, latency, etc.).
+Queries that involve large number of file operations (read, write, glob) can be slow.
+To expedite such queries, we introduce a new caching option: `HTTP_CACHE_FILE`.
-Local file cache is initialized when kuzu requests the file for the first time.
-Subsequence remote file operations will be translated as local file operation on the cache file.
+A local file cache is initialized when Kùzu requests the file for the first time.
+Subsequence remote file operations will then be treated as local file operations on the cache file.
 Example:
 ```
 CALL HTTP_CACHE_FILE=TRUE;